 Antipode (access from 1969-present) has published peer-reviewed papers that push Geography’s critical edge, intending to engender the development of a new and better society.
 Many are inspired by Marxist, socialist, anarchist, anti-racist, anticolonal, feminist, queer, trans*, green, and postcolonial thought; however, the journal has always welcomed the infusion of new ideas and the shaking-up of old positions through dialogue and discussion, never being committed to just one view of critique.
 Antipode is committed to the new, the innovative, the creative, and the heretofore unthought radical edges of spatial theorisation and analysis.

-Ecologies is an international, peer-reviewed, open access journal on all aspects of ecology.
+Ecologies (access from 2020-present) is an international, peer-reviewed, open access journal on all aspects of ecology.

 Environment and Planning.
-E: Nature and Space (access for March 2018-present) is an interdisciplinary journal of nature-society scholarship, with research from an array of fields including political ecology, environmental justice, science and technology studies, conservation and the environmental humanities.
+E: Nature and Space (access from 2018-present) is an interdisciplinary journal of nature-society scholarship, with research from an array of fields including political ecology, environmental justice, science and technology studies, conservation and the environmental humanities.

 Journal of Political Ecology (access for 1994-present) is a peer reviewed, platinum Open Access journal in the social sciences.
 It began in 1994 at the University of Arizona, where it remains, hosted by the UA Libraries.
 JPE publishes research into the linkages between political economy and human environmental impacts, across different locations and academic disciplines.
 Articles published in this journal make a contribution to the academic field of political ecology.
 This is of course a broad field, but it uses tools drawn from political economy, multi-scalar analysis of environmental issues and ecologies, access to resources (e.g. by race, gender, status, wealth), environmental and social justice, feminist, materialist and intersectional theories, and studies of vulnerability and disadvantage.
 Articles may provide political ecology case studies, extend the field into new areas, or critique it with adequate justification.